Frequently Asked Questions

 Several factors are taken into consideration when the selection of Top Doctors is made.
 Nominations from all physicians are tallied and those who are nominated the most times in each specialty are candidates for inclusion.
 Other factors weighed include the total number of physicians practicing in each specialty, consumer demand for a specialty, the vote distribution, the standing of the candidates, geography, education and residency.

 How do you decide which stories to write about?

 Physicians on Seattle magazine’s Top Doctors Advisory Board provide input, and editors poll health organizations and other sources for story ideas.
 We also track health trends throughout the year, read other publications widely and consult with writers who specialize in health care reporting.
 We are interested in stories that appeal to our consumer audience and are provocative and timely.
-We welcome your story ideas for our Top Doctors issue as well as our new Seattle Health magazine.
-Please see our contact info, listed below.
+We welcome your story ideas for our Top Doctors issue as well as our Seattle Health magazine.
+Please contact Mandolin Brassaw at email@example.com.